 Conditional admission may be granted to individuals who have obtained general admission to the Division of Graduate Studies but who do not meet regular program admission requirements.
 All students admitted via the conditional program admission will be required to take a common core of nine (9) semester hours of regular graduate courses during their first semester of enrollment.
-During this specified period, conditional students must earn a minimum 3.0 GPA on the program of study taken at Jackson State University (transfer hours will not apply) in order to achieve regular status.
+During this specified period, conditional students must earn a minimum 3.0 GPA in the program of study taken at Jackson State University (transfer hours will not apply) in order to achieve regular status.
 Once the nine hours are completed, conditionally admitted students will be interviewed a second time by the program screening committee before they are allowed to continue to matriculate in the Ph.D. program.
 The department screening committee will notify the chair of the department of the results of the second interview.
 The chair of the department will notify the student by certified mail and a conference with the student will occur before further enrollment.
 All conditionally admitted students will follow the "Time Limits" policy as stated in this Catalog.
 If a 3.0 GPA is not attained in the first nine (9) hours attempted, the student will be discontinued from the program.
 Conditional route admission is based on the following criteria:

 - 1. A Master's degree from an accredited university - 2.
 A completed program application - 3.
-Results of the GRE or MAT examination within a five year period. - 4.
-A cumulative grade point average of 3.0 or above on all graduate work (4.0 scale)

-- 5. Outstanding compensating strengths measured by the following criteria: - a.
+Results of the GRE or MAT examination within a five-year period. - 4.
+A cumulative grade point average of 3.0 or above on all graduate work (4.0 scale) - 5.
+Outstanding compensating strengths measured by the following criteria: - a.
 Earned Master's degree from an accredited institution. - b.
 Earned GPA on all graduate courses completed. - c.
 Writing ability - d.
 Success in current employment - e.
 Administrative experience and/or potential for administrative experience. - f.
 Teaching/work experience - g.
 Communication skills. - 6.
-Transcripts of all post secondary work attempted prior to program application - 7.
-Recommendations from three (3) persons knowledgeable of applicant's professional academic ability, job experiences and leadership potential such as previous college professors and supervisors - 8.
-Acceptable evidence of student's writing ability as determined by writing a sample under the supervision of the screening committee member. - 9.
+Transcripts of all post secondary work attempted prior to program application - Recommendations from three (3) persons knowledgeable of applicant's professional academic ability, job experiences and leadership potential such as previous college professors and supervisors

+- 8. Acceptable evidence of student's writing ability as determined by writing a sample under the supervision of the screening committee member. - 9.
 A successful interview with the program screening committee. - 10.
-Three years of classroom teaching documentation. - 11.
-Recommendations for admission by the screening committee
+Concentration in K-12 administration requires evidence of the past three years of successful classroom teaching documentation. - 11.
+Higher Education Concentration requires a minimum of (5) years of successful employment in a community college, education institution or with a state and federal government program.

-Curriculum and Program of Study
+Program of Study